WPManageNinja/paymattic-docs/docs/form-editor/how-to-create-pdf-feed-for-form-submissions.md

 ## Install and Activate PDF Feed

-To Activate the PDF Feed in Paymattic you need to Install &amp; Activate the Fluent PDF add-on To learn how to install and activate Fluent PDF, follow the steps accordingly –
+To Activate the PDF Feed in Paymattic you need to Install & Activate the Fluent PDF add-on.

 First, go to **Settings** from the **Paymattic Navbar**, open the **PDF Settings** tab from the left sidebar, and click the **Install &amp; Activate** **Fluent PDF** button.